 The inlet’s tide refreshes and rewards, its strong currents delivering plankton, algae, and other nutrients to shellfish that pock the exposed and muddy seabed.

-Manila clams grow to the size of golf balls.
-Kumamoto, Olympia, and Pacific oysters are the size large, fist-sized shards.
-Both conceal slippery and delicious meat that provides local jobs and keeps a family tradition alive.
+Manila clams grow to the size of golf balls, while Kumamoto, Olympia, and Pacific oysters resemble large, fist-sized shards.
+The shellfish conceal slippery and delicious meat that provides local jobs and keeps a family tradition alive.

 “This has been a prime place to live for thousands of years because everything you need is here,” Brett Bishop observed.